novafacing/pyafl_qemu_trace/README.md

 ## Building

+Note: do *not* try to publish sdist!
+Only wheels will work since we are distributing binaries.

 If you would like to build this package, clone it and run `poetry build -f wheel`.

 You will need to have `poetry`, `docker`, and `docker-compose` or `docker compose` (v2)